mkattus/Getting-and-Cleaning-Data-Assignment/README.md

 ```

 ## 0. Read in data
 Per directions, this code will run "as long as the Samsung data is in your working directory."
+Must have data set loaded in working directory for script to run!
 Samsung data found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Each file assigned to readable and intuitive names to make later manipulation easy.